-General Learning Outcomes:
+General Learning Outcomes (GELO 6.1 Capstone):

-Eight students were assessed during the fall semester.
-Data on HORT 472V are reported in Table 1.
+HORT 472V.
+Four students were assessed during the fall 2023 semester.
+Data are reported in Table 1.
 All students reached the acceptable benchmark (2 to 3) with 6 students reaching level 4 (Capstone) for written communication and critical thinking skills.
-One student failed to meet the benchmark 2 level of acceptability for the oral component.
-The assessment rating for oral communication was 2.75 compared to 3.65 from last year's rating.
+One student failed to meet the benchmark 1 level of acceptability for the oral component.
+The assessment rating for oral communication was 2.80 compared to 2.75 from last year's rating.
 All student oral presentations were held during the regularly scheduled seminar period for the Horticulture Department.
-The fall's seminar series were all held remotely via Zoom by instructor choice and did not allow the opportunity for students to fully practice their presentations before delivery.
+The student's internship presentations were held in person with audience participation mainly interacting via Zoom by instructor choice.
+Students were not required to give a practice session prior to the actual presentation.
+This was a departure from previous years and was mainly caused by scheduling conflicts with the instructor and the assigned classroom.